BuildsWithKing/BuildsWithKing/README.md

 *“Consistency builds mastery.
 I’m here for both.”*

+> “I believe mastery comes through consistency — and I’m here to prove it.”
+— Michealking 👑

 Welcome to my GitHub profile.
 I'm Michealking — a focused, driven Web3 backend developer on a journey to master *Solidity and Smart Contract Development*.
 Through *daily building, clean code, and structured learning*, I’m documenting every step from beginner to advanced.

 ### 🚀 30 Day Solidity Challenge